Apple offers two types of keyboards for their MacBooks. One is a Scissor Switch keyboard, and the other is referred to as the Butterfly keyboard.

 In the scissor-switch mechanism, keyboards consist of two plastic pieces interlocked in the shape of a scissor, kind of like an X. They usually have silicone dome switches.
 For the Butterfly keyboards, keys work together like the wings of a butterfly.

 The Butterfly keyboards were not very well received since they attracted a lot of gunk and first, which was hard to get rid of.
 All that vulnerability made the typing experience worse.
 They had terrible tactile feedback, poor travel, and weren’t good to type on.

 Apple tried to block the entry of particles using membranes, but it didn’t work.
-Since their inception in 2015, Butterfly keyboards only lasted four years; until 2019.
+Since their inception in 2015, Butterfly Keyboards only lasted four years until 2019.
 Apple also tried to offer free repairs and product recalls just to fix these poorly designed keyboards.
 Apple still offers free repairs if you have a faulty butterfly keyboard.

 After 2019, all the MacBooks that were launched came with the arguably better scissor switch style.
 They use rubber domes and are more durable than before.
 They are a vast improvement from the discontinued Butterfly keyboards.
-The new scissor switch keyboards were well received, unlike the Butterfly ones, which were criticised left and right.
+The new scissor switch keyboards were well received, unlike the Butterfly ones, which were criticized left and right.